Vagit Alekperov

-As part of the international governmental responses to the Russian invasion of Ukraine, the United Kingdom, Canada and Australia have imposed sanctions against Alekperov.
+As part of the international governmental responses to the Russian invasion of Ukraine, the United Kingdom, Canada, Australia and New Zealand have imposed sanctions against Alekperov.

 Biography

-Alekperov was born on September 1, 1950, in Baku, Azerbaijan SSR, one of the earliest centers of the international petroleum industry.
+Alekperov was born on 1 September 1950, in Baku, Azerbaijan SSR, one of the earliest centers of the international petroleum industry.
 His father, who died when Vagit was a boy, worked in the oilfields all his life and inspired Alekperov to follow in his footsteps.
-Alekperov's father was an Azerbaijani Muslim and his mother, Russian Orthodox.
+Alekperov's father was an Azerbaijani Muslim, and his mother was Russian Orthodox.
 Alekperov is religious, but does not define himself as either Muslim or Orthodox.

-In 1974, Alekperov graduated from the Azerbaijan Oil and Chemistry Institute.
+In 1974, Alekperov graduated from the Azerbaijan Oil and Chemistry Institute with a Master of Science in Engineering.

 Western Siberia

 Alekperov moved to Western Siberia in 1979 and worked at Surgutneftegaz between 1979 and 1985, earning his reputation as an industry expert.
-He was ascending positions and by 1985 became first deputy general director of Bashneft production company.
+He was ascending positions and by 1985 became the first deputy general director of Bashneft production company.
 In 1987, he became general director of the newly created production company Kogalymneftegaz.

 Moscow

 In 1990, Alekperov was appointed deputy minister of the Oil and Gas Industry of the Soviet Union and became the youngest deputy energy minister in Soviet history.
 At that time, Alekperov promoted the establishment of vertically integrated state-owned energy companies, which would bring together the wide range of organizations in the energy sector that were, at the time, reporting to different Soviet bureaucratic institutions.

-Just at this time Western oil companies began to actively look for partners in Russia.
-During a visit to British Petroleum facilities in the United Kingdom in 1990 Alekperov personally headed the Russian delegation at the negotiations.
+At this time, Western oil companies began actively seeking partners in Russia.
+During a visit to British Petroleum facilities in the United Kingdom in 1990, Alekperov personally headed the Russian delegation at the negotiations.
 Rondo Fehlberg, an executive at BP, told NY Times that Alekperov took control of the agenda during that 1990 trip, sternly asking the BP executives to explain how a modern oil company should be set up.